AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     message: string;
 };

+// Warning: (ae-missing-release-tag) "ServerError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class ServerError extends AuthError {
     constructor(errorCode?: string, errorMessage?: string, subError?: string, errorNo?: string);
     readonly errorNo?: string;
 }

+// Warning: (ae-missing-release-tag) "ServerResponseType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ServerResponseType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const ServerResponseType: {
     readonly QUERY: "query";